Tropical functions on a skeleton: Introduction

 In fact, we do not work directly with Berkovich spaces but with the model-theoretic avatar of this geometry, namely the theory of \textit{stable completions} of algebraic varieties which was introduced by two of the authors in \cite{HL}.
 Thus, what we actually prove is Theorem \ref{themaintheorem} which is a version of the result above in this model-theoretic framework -- the final transfer to Berkovich spaces being straightforward.

 Let us give some explanations.
 Let $X$ be an algebraic variety over a valued field $F$.
 We denote by $\widehat X$ the stable completion of $X$.
-The standard skeleton $S_n$ of $(\gm^n)\an$ has a natural counterpart $\widehat {S}_n$\footnote{This is not in accordance with the standard usage of the $\widehat{\cdot}$ functor, since $S_n$ or $S$ are not definable subsets of $\gm^n$.
-But we use this notation specifically for $S_n$ and subsets $S$ of $S_n$ to indicate that we are now working in the model-theoretic framework.} on $\widehat{\gm^n}$, and $\bigcup \phi_j^{-1}(\widehat {S}_n)$ makes sense as a subset of $\widehat X$; moreover, the inequalities between log-regular functions that cut out $S$ inside $\bigcup \phi_j^{-1}(S_n)$ also make sense here, and cut out a subset $\widehat S$ of $\bigcup \phi_j^{-1}(\widehat {S}_n)$.
-By Corollary \ref{coro-union-skeleta}, this subset is $F$-definably homeomorphic to an $F$-definable subset of $\Gamma^N$ for some $N$.
-It follows moreover from its construction that $\widehat S$ is contained in the subset $X^\#$ of $\widehat X$ consisting of strongly stably dominated types (or, otherwise said, of Abhyankar valuations), and even in its subset $X^{\#}_{\mathrm{gen}}$ of Zariski-generic points.
-And now Theorem \ref{themaintheorem} tells the following.
+The standard skeleton $S_n$ of $(\gm^n)\an$ has a natural counterpart $\Sigma_n$ in $\widehat{\gm^n}$, and $\bigcup \phi_j^{-1}(\Sigma_n)$ makes sense as a subset of $\widehat X$; moreover, the inequalities between log-regular functions that cut out $S$ inside $\bigcup \phi_j^{-1}(S_n)$ also make sense here, and cut out a subset $\Sigma$ of $\bigcup \phi_j^{-1}(\Sigma_n)$.
+By Theorem \ref{theo-union-skeleta}, this subset is $F$-definably homeomorphic to an $F$-definable subset of $\Gamma^N$ for some $N$.
+It follows moreover from its construction that $\Sigma$ is contained in the subset $X^\#$ of $\widehat X$ consisting of strongly stably dominated types (or, in other words, of Abhyankar valuations), and even in its subset $X^{\#}_{\mathrm{gen}}$ of Zariski-generic points.
+We can now state Theorem \ref{themaintheorem}.
+Let us just precise that what we call a \textit{val-rational} function is a $\Gamma$-valued function of the form $\val (f)$ with $f$ a non-zero rational function on $X$ (here $\val(f)$ is seen as defined on the stable completion of the invertibility locus of $f$.)